0️⃣ Quick Comparison

 Cons

-• Client cannot push data through same connection
+• One-way communication - Client cannot push data through same connection

 Interview Use Cases